YaChutiraka/OperatingSystems/System Call/README.txt

 # UFID:
 # Gator ID:

+THIS IS MINIX 3.2.1 DONE THROUGH ORACLE VIRTUAL BOX.

 In my makefile, I make it run both
 - existng makefile for system call,
 - existing makefile for library call